andytudhope/living-blue-book/source/knowledge_repo/index.md

 What might have been and what has been
 Point to one end, which is always present." — T. S. Eliot

+"So that one day you realised that what you wanted had already happened long ago and in the dwelling place you had lived in before you began, and that every step along the way, you had carried the heart and the mind and the promise that first set you off and drew you on and that you were more marvelous in your simple wish to find a way than the gilded roofs of any destination you could reach" — David Whyte

 "We need the awkward truth of poetry.
 We need its indirect insistence on the magic of listening.
 [...]
 We need the voice that speaks to our joys, our childhoods, and to the Gordian knots of our private and national condition.
 A voice that speaks to our doubts, our fears, and to all the unsuspected dimensions that make us both human and beings touched by the whispering of the stars." — Ben Okri